AidanHockey5/ESP8266_VGM_Player_PSG_YM2612/README.md

 # ESP8266 VGM Player PSG YM2612

+A new version of this project based on the Teensy 3.5 is now under development here: https://github.com/AidanHockey5/Teensy_3_5_VGM_Player_YM2612_SN76489/tree/master

 Video of this project in action can be seen here: https://youtu.be/KguRHrbGrXg

 More information can be found here: http://www.aidanlawrence.com/hardware-sega-genesis-video-game-music-player/